mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Message Authentication

 MLS messages are authenticated by a signature conforming to the signature scheme of the group's ciphersuite.
-To allow for deniability (see Section {{Non-Repudiation-vs-Deniability}}), messages do not necessarily have to be signed by the private key corresponding to a member's credential but the key has to be authenticated using some mechanism.
+To allow for message deniability (see Section {{Non-Repudiation-vs-Deniability}}), messages are not required to be signed by the private key corresponding to a member's credential, but the key must be authenticated using some mechanism.
+Thus, message authentication relies on the accuracy of the key's authentication vice the credential authentication.

-While Credential authentication can be performed by a separate entity, message authentication should be performed by each member separately due to the encryption layer of the protocol which protects the signature of the message.
+While credential authentication can be performed by a separate entity, message authentication should be performed by each member separately due to the encryption layer of the protocol which protects the signature of the message.